 Tolerance of Different Faiths and Beliefs

-The Wiillows is situated in an area of cultural diversity; therefore we place a great emphasis on promoting diversity with the children.
+The Willows School Academy Trust is situated in an area of cultural diversity; therefore we place a great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE and PSHE teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-For example, in RE children learn about ta range of religions.
+For example, in RE children learn about a range of religions.
 They have opportunities to visit different places of worship.
 Through this our children gain an enhanced understanding of their place in a culturally diverse society.